|

 better understanding of severe depression.
 Somatic treatments do not by

-themselves aid in the patient's learning what his or her depression is
+themselves aid in the patient's learning what his or her depression is all

 about nor in developing different emotional,, cognitive and behavioral